P-p-H-d/mlib/README.md

 This method shall only be called in context when no other threads can use the resource.
 This method is only defined if the base container exports the CLEAR operator.

-##### void name\_clear(name\_t concurrent)

-Clear the concurrent container and destroy any resource.
-This method shall only be called in context when no other threads can use the resource.
-This method is only defined if the base container exports the CLEAR operator.

 ##### void name\_swap(name\_t concurrent1, name\_t concurrent2)

 Swap both containers.